What We Do

 Each year, we accept about 125 high school seniors to join The Honors College as they matriculate at UAlbany.
 About 5% of each UAlbany entering class is admitted to The Honors College, and the honors students in each entering class represent some of the brightest and highest-achieving students at UAlbany.

-- Because we care about helping our students get off to a great start in college, we created our year-long, comprehensive orientation program.
+- Because we care about helping our students get off to a great start in college, we created a comprehensive orientation program.
 Our orientation program helps all the new honors students get to know each other and get to know UAlbany well.
 It also provides many skills that will help the honors students achieve at a high level as they begin their four years of college.

 In addition, we admit about 35 first-year UAlbany students during their first year.
 UAlbany students can apply to The Honors College at the end of their first or second semester.
-Most of the first-year students admitted to The Honors College have earned a 3.9 GPA during their first semester or first year.

 You can read more information about applying to The Honors College as a high school student and applying to The Honors College as a first-year UAlbany student.